All Systems Are Go!

-- Explorers (0-5 years): 10 points per book or 1 point per minute
+- READING!
+(10 points per book or 1 point per minute read)

-Participants still need to read in order to complete the program.
+Reading is required in order to complete the program.

 How do I register my child?

-When can we start logging activities and books?
+When can we start logging?

-Everyone will be able to enroll and begin logging on May 21.
+Everyone will be able to enroll and begin logging on May 20.